<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Philip Morris International Philip Morris International (PMI) primarily collaborates with global health insurance providers rather than being tied to a specific healthcare provider.
 The focus of PMI's health-related initiatives is primarily in supporting public health efforts linked to tobacco control and transitioning towards smoke-free products, reflecting its corporate commitment to sustainability and consumer health.
 Anticipated Healthcare Cost Increases in 2026 As the healthcare landscape evolves, significant increases in healthcare costs are anticipated for 2026.
 Record hikes in ACA premiums are projected, with some states reporting increases exceeding 60%.
 Contributing factors include rising medical costs, the potential expiration of federal premium subsidies, and aggressive pricing strategies from major insurers.
 Without congressional action to renew enhanced tax credits, many consumers may face out-of-pocket premium increases exceeding 75%, exacerbating the financial strain for millions of Americans.
 These factors collectively signal a challenging healthcare environment ahead.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Philip Morris International employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Philip Morris International employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Philip Morris International employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'